 17. He loved the 1990 film "Jacob's Ladder".
 The film would later be the inspiration for the video clip for the song "Nightmare".

-18. His partner Leana "Silver" Mcfadden appears with him in the "funeral" scene in the clip for the song "Seize the Day".
+18. His partner Leana "Silver" Mcfadden appears with him in the "funeral" scene in the video clip for the song "Seize the Day".

 19. Jimmy had a drum set that included three Bass drums.
 At one point the system also included 11 different cymbals and 7 toms.

 16. Sullivan passed away on December 28, 2009.
-At first the cause of his death was unknown and investigators were unable to reach an unequivocal determination.
+At first, the cause of his death was unknown and investigators were unable to reach an unequivocal determination.
 But a year later it was announced that his death was the result of the use of a large number and variety of drugs and dangerous substances at once.
 It is not known if the drug use was done unintentionally, as a suicide attempt, or simply excessive consumption.

 18. The band's fifth album - "Nightmare" was released about six months after his death and includes a number of tributes to Rev.

-20. The video clip of the song takes place in Huntington Beach, exactly where the band was formed and from there it moves to the studio where the rest of the band play, with pictures and videos of Rev in the background.
+20. The video clip of the song takes place in Huntington Beach, exactly where the band was formed and from there it moves to the studio where the rest of the band plays, with pictures and videos of Rev in the background.

 21. The songs "Victim" and "Save Me" are also lamentations and mourning for Rev.

 22. Rev wrote the song "Fiction" only three days before his death.
-The song was originally named "Death", but band members changed it during the recordings.
+The song was originally named "Death", but the band members changed it during the recordings.
 The last sentence he wrote in the song and is also the last he wrote before his death, is simply chilling: "I know you'll find your own way when I'm not with you".

-23. On the cover of the album there is a tribute to the legendary drummer, there is the caption of the word FOREVER with the letters Rev highlighted and prominent, on the tombstone that appears on the front cover.
+23. On the cover of the album there is a tribute to the legendary drummer, and there is the caption of the word FOREVER with the letters Rev highlighted and prominent, on the tombstone that appears on the front cover.

 24. The one who recorded the drum roles that Rev did not manage to finish for the album, is none other than Mike Portnoy who was then a member of "Dream Theater" and whom Rev admired.